Most recently updated on May 11, 2023

 Tullahassee is one of the few to survive, although it’s barely hanging on.

-About 63 percent of the town’s residents are African-American.
-The average age is 49, above the state average of 36.
-The median household income is $20,000 a year, less than half of the state average of $52,000.
-The poverty rate is listed at 27 percent.
+About 78 percent of the town’s residents are listed as Black.
+The average age is 53 and the median household income is listed at $98,000.

 Out of Tullahassee we continue south on Highway 351.